FIRE-Phoebe/Gas_Price_analysis/README.md

 3. Determine the best Machine Learning Model

     We compared three types of machine learning models: Multiple Linear Regression, ANN, and ARIMA.
-The best result is the ARIMA model, which has the smallest errors such as MAE, MSE, MAE*, that could use to better understand the gas prices pattern.
-Using sample data to train and test the model, we obtains the expected result.
-The predicted gas prices trend is almost overlap with the actual gas prices.
-Since the ARIMA model results indicate all the lags we tested are significant with R-squared score of 92%, we conclude that the ARIMA model is our best fit to forecast future gas prices.
+The best result is the ARIMA model, which has the smallest errors such as MAE, MSE, MAE*, that could be used to understand the patterns in gas prices better.
+Using sample data to train and test the model, we obtained the expected result.
+The trend in the future gas prices almost overlap with the actual gas prices.
+Since the ARIMA model results indicate all the lags we tested are significant with R-squared score of 92%, we can conclude that the ARIMA model is our best fit to forecast the future gas prices.
 As we could see the graph below:

 <p align=center>
 <img src='Resources/images/arima_1.PNG' width=450 height=350></p>

 ## Summary
-Because of what's going on with gas price increase nowadays, we wanted to perform an analysis on Gas Price and try to forecast future gas prices by using Machine Learning Models.
-We found out that ARIMA model could describe our future gas prices the best.
-Based on the graph below, we can expect our future gas price to go down for the rest of the year.
+Because of what's going on with gas price increases nowadays, we wanted to perform an analysis on Gas Price and try to forecast future gas prices by using Machine Learning Models.
+We found out that ARIMA model would describe our future gas prices the best.
+Based on the graph below, we can expect our future gas prices to go down for the rest of the year.
 <p align=center>
 <img src='Resources/images/conclude.PNG' width=800 height=350></p>